turantuna/mini-project/README.md

 ## **XORing Encrypted Images (The Critical Failure)**

-Because the **same OTP was reused**, XORing the ciphertexts removes the key and exposes structure from the original images.
+Because the **same OTP was reused**, XORing the ciphertexts exposes structure from the original images.

 | Image1 ⊕ Image2 | Image1 ⊕ Image3 | Image2 ⊕ Image3 |
 |------------------|------------------|------------------|